MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 > Then `ApplyToEach(Recover(code, recoveryFn, _), codeBlocks)` would apply the error-correcting code `code` and recovery function `recoveryFn` to each block independently.
 > This holds for classical inputs as well.
 For example,  `ApplyToEach(R(_, _, qubit), [(PauliX, PI() / 2.0); (PauliY(), PI() / 3.0]))`  applies a rotation of $\pi / 2$ about $X$, followed by a rotation of $pi / 3$ about $Y$.

-Q# also provides support for classical enumeration patterns familiar to functional programming.
+The Q# canon also provides support for classical enumeration patterns familiar to functional programming.
 For example, <xref:microsoft.quantum.arrays.fold> implements the pattern $f(f(f(s\_{\text{initial}}, x\_0), x\_1), \dots)$ for reducing a function over a list.
 This pattern can be used to implement sums, products, minima, maxima and other such functions: